tomsilver/pddlgym/README.md

 - Disjunctions (or)
 - Equality
 - Constants
+- Derived predicates

-Notable features that we do not currently support: conditional effects, action costs, derived predicates.
+Notable features that we do not currently support include conditional effects and action costs.

 Several PDDL environments are included, such as:
 - Sokoban